gonzalo123/spam/README.md

-Script to send personalized mails according to csv files.
+Script to send personalized emails according to csv files.
 =========================================================

 ## Installation